hmemcpy/hmemcpy.com/source/_posts/2021-11-19-parsing-encoding-dependent-protocols-with-scodec.md

                           └───────┘
 ```

-Unfortunately, the protocol specifies neither in the Header nor Control records the actual number of these Cash Letter records, and all scodec combinators I found that deal with lists expect to take a number, specifying the number of items to decode.
+Unfortunately, the protocol specifies neither in the Header nor Control records the actual number of these Cash Letter records, and all scodec combinators I found that deal with lists expect to take a number specifying the number of items to decode.

-After a few iterations I came up with the following function that tries to read a list of an unknown size, and when it fails - returns the number of items it read so far:
+After a few iterations, I came up with the following function that tries to read a list of unknown size, and when it fails - returns the number of items it read so far:

 ```scala
 /**